Who is responsible for the Safeguarding of Children?

 To view our Child Protection and Safeguarding Policy click here

-Our Safeguarding Governor is Tricia Reed, please contact her via Woodlands Academy, Partney Road, Spilsby, Lincolnshire, PE23 5EJ.
+Our Safeguarding Governor is Tricia Reid, please contact her via Woodlands Academy, Partney Road, Spilsby, Lincolnshire, PE23 5EJ.

 Alternatively you can contact: Pam Powell, Chair of Governors, Woodlands Academy, Partney Road, Spilsby, Lincolnshire, PE23 5EJ.